Alaska residents to each get $2,072 from oil fund payout

-JUNEAU, Alaska (Reuters) - A majority of Alaska residents will receive $2,072 from the state’s oil wealth investment fund earnings, an annual payout set against the backdrop of a $3.5 billion to $4 billion budget deficit driven by low crude prices the last year, officials said on Monday.
+JUNEAU, Alaska, Sept 21 (Reuters) - A majority of Alaska residents will receive $2,072 from the state’s oil wealth investment fund earnings, an annual payout set against the backdrop of a $3.5 billion to $4 billion budget deficit driven by low crude prices the last year, officials said on Monday.

 Nearly 645,000 residents out of some 736,700 will receive the annual dividend from the Alaska Permanent Fund’s earnings, Governor Bill Walker said at a news conference.